Dragons' Den (Irish TV series)

-Dragons' Den is an Irish television series, presented by Richard Curran, based on the worldwide series Dragons' Den.
+Dragons' Den was an Irish television series, presented by Richard Curran, based on the worldwide series Dragons' Den.
 It first aired in February 2009 and ran for eight series, until 2017.

 History

 The first episode was broadcast on 19 February 2009.

 The third season aired on RTÉ One with Norah Casey as the new Dragon.
 Toward the end of the season, episodes showed the Dragons on tour visiting their past investments.

 For the fourth season, Seán O'Sullivan, co-founder of Kinsale-based Avego Ltd, replaced Seán Gallagher.
 A live, interactive Sixth Dragon Game was developed to be played whilst watching the show, in which viewers are able to decide if they're "in" or "out" as the pitches unfold.
 The Sixth Dragon Game is the first live interactive game for an Irish TV show.

 The eighth series of Dragons Den included three female Dragons for the first time.
 Chanelle McCoy, wife of Tony McCoy, was new to the Den that year, replacing Seán O'Sullivan.